office photo

 Contact

 Peter's environmental law practice is divided between opposing obnoxious projects (especially proposed landfills), representing plaintiffs in tort legislation, citizen suits under the Federal Clean Water Act and other statutes, representation of municipalities (both with respect to desirable new projects and fighting undesirable projects), and tort litigation.
-He has published articles about the the New York State Environmental Quality Review Act (SEQRA).
+He has also represented individuals, environmental organizations and communities concerned about hydrofracking.
+He has published articles about the New York State Environmental Quality Review Act (SEQRA).
 Peter is also very active with respect to energy issues, particularly issues pertaining to the "restructuring" or deregulation of the electric industry, Water Quality Certificates under § 401 of the Clean Water Act and wind energy.

 Labor